pblischak/polyploid-demography/docs/simulations.rst

 ------------------------------

-In the ``inference/optimization/`` folder, there are Python and R scripts to simulate data under each of the above models, run inference on the simulated data with dadi, and then collate and plot the maximum likelihood parameter estimates across all replicates for each compbination of parameters.
-The subfolders for each model contains the simulated frequency spectra and optimization results (in CSV format) for all combinations of parameters tested.
+In the ``inference/optimization/`` folder, there are Python and R scripts to simulate data under the allotetraploid and segmental allotetraploid models, run inference on the simulated data with dadi, and then collate and plot the maximum likelihood parameter estimates across all replicates for each combination of parameters.
+The subfolders for each model contain the simulated frequency spectra and optimization results (in CSV format) for all combinations of parameters tested.

 **References**

 Haller, B. C. and P. W. Messer.
 2019.
-SLiM 3: Forward genetic simulations beyond the Wright–Fisher model.
-*Molecular Biology and Evolution* 36:632–-637.
+SLiM 3: Forward genetic simulations beyond the Wright–Fisher model. *Molecular Biology and Evolution* 36:632–-637.